davidcereal/dberger1989.github.io/_posts/07-05-2016-Bayesian-AB-Testing.markdown

 ![markdown image](/assets/images/post_images/ab_testing/beta_sample_differences.svg)

-Let’s do a quick sanity check: the Median is approximately 5 percent, so we’d on average expect there to be a 5 point increase in conversion rate from Slytherin to Gryffindor.
+Let’s do a quick sanity check: the median is approximately 5 percent, so we’d on average expect there to be a 5 point increase in conversion rate from Slytherin to Gryffindor.
 This plays out in our original samples: 105/300 Gryffindor conversions is a rate of .35,  and Slytherin’s 90/300 makes for .30, and the difference between them is 5 percent points.

 Furthermore, from this plot of the cumulative distributions, we can see that approximately 10 percent of the time, Slytherin will actually have a higher true conversion rate.
 We saw this ourselves when we saw that when pulling samples from both distributions randomly, about 10 percent of them had Slytherin with the higher conversion rate, although as we can see from the plot, Slytherin never beats Gryffindor by more than 5 points.